See How Easily You Can Make A Faux Opal

 Here are the finished faux opals:

 The top row has charms made with crinkled iridescent papers.
 The bottom row has resin charms made with smooth pearlescent papers.
-Which faux opal style do you like better?

 faux opal tutorial

-Finish your faux opal charms as pendants or string several together to make a bracelet.
+Finish your faux opal charms as pendants, or string several together to make a bracelet.

 ⭐️ BONUS: Here are several options to turn resin charms into wearable jewelry.